 If you would like to switch from our plan to: This is what you should do: An Individual (non-group) Medicare health plan.
 Enroll in the new Medicare health plan between October 15 and December 7.
 You will automatically be disenrolled from your group-sponsored plan when your new plan's coverage begins.
 Original Medicare with a separate Individual (non-group) Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan between October 15 and December 7.
 You will automatically be disenrolled from your group-sponsored plan when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage Send us a written request to disenroll.
+Send us a written request to disenroll.
 Call Anthem Member Services (1-855-322-7062, TTY: 711) if you need more information on how to do this.

-If you would like to switch from our plan to: This is what you should do: for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
-You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+If you would like to switch from our plan to: This is what you should do: You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from your group-sponsored plan when your coverage in Original Medicare begins.